-There's a lot of choice when it comes to yeast -- active dry yeast, instant yeast, fresh yeast, not to mention wild yeast.
+There's a lot of choice when it comes to baker's yeast — active dry yeast, instant yeast, fresh yeast, not to mention wild yeast.
 It can be tricky to know which is the right one to use for what recipe.
-Here is a quick guide to tell you what each type of yeast does and how best to use it.
+Here's what you need to know about different types of yeast for baking.

 Active Dry Yeast

-Active Dry Yeast is the most commonly available form for home bakers and is available in ¼-oz packets or jars.
-The yeast is dormant, needs to be "proofed" and re-hydrated before using.
+Active dry yeast is the most commonly available form for home bakers and is available in ¼-oz packets or jars.
+The yeast is dormant; it needs to be re-hydrated and proofed before using.
 Dry yeast should be stored in a cool dry place; but do not use it after the expiration date on the package.
 Store open containers in the refrigerator.

-Instant Yeast is a dry yeast that comes in smaller granules than active dry yeast, absorbs liquid rapidly, and doesn't need to be hydrated or proofed before being mixed into flour.
-Bread Machine Yeast and Rapid Rise Yeast is instant yeast that may include ascorbic acid, a dough conditioner.
+Instant yeast is a dry yeast that comes in smaller granules than active dry yeast, absorbs liquid rapidly, and does not need to be rehydrated or proofed before being mixed into flour.
+Bread machine yeast and rapid-rise yeast are instant yeasts that may include ascorbic acid, a dough conditioner.
 Bread machine yeast is an instant yeast especially formulated for use in a bread machine.
 Again, store the yeast in a cool dry place, or in the refrigerator once the package has been opened.
 Do not use yeast after the expiration date.

-Fresh Yeast, also known as compressed or cake yeast, is active yeast.
+Fresh yeast, also known as compressed or cake yeast, is active yeast.
 It's sold in tiny cakes in the refrigerated section of many supermarkets.
 Fresh yeast does not keep well; it will last about two weeks if refrigerated.
-The yeast should be pale gray-brown, fragrant, soft and crumbly--not hard, dark brown, or crusty.
+The yeast should be pale gray-brown, fragrant, soft and crumbly — not hard, dark brown, or crusty.
 Any mold growing on the surface is an indication that the yeast should be discarded.
-Fresh yeast should be proofed in tepid water (80-90 degrees F) without contact with salt or sugar.
+Fresh yeast should be proofed in tepid water (80 to 90 degrees F) without contact with salt or sugar.
 This yeast type is a good choice for breads requiring a long cool rise, or for breads made using the sponge method, such as this Italian Biga recipe.

 Wild Yeast and Starters

-Before yeast was available in grocery stores, bakers kept colonies of yeast for making bread.
+Before yeast was available in grocery stores, bakers kept colonies of live yeast for making bread (think sourdough bread).
 These colonies were known as starters, and were sometimes passed on from generation to generation.
 You can make your own starter using commercial yeast, by using potato water (from boiled potatoes) to attract and feed wild yeasts present in the air around us, or by using the yeast found on the skins of organic grapes or organic raisins.
 Keep the starter in a one-quart crock, jar, or airtight container.